Nalithdev/portfolio/Readme.md

-# Hello Welcome to my portfolio
+## Welcome to my portfolio

-## How install my Portfolio ?
+## How to install my portfolio?

-For install my portfolio you need to go on button Code and download zip for have a zip of my project
+To install my portfolio you need to go to the Code button and download the zip to get a zip of my project.

 ## How to open my portfolio

 ### In a text editor

-you open your text editor and drag and drop the project or go in files and choose the button open folder and choose the project folder
+you open your text editor and you drag and drop the project or you go to files and you press the button open a folder and you choose the project folder.

-and if you want to see the result you have two options :
+if you want to see the visual of the project you have two options:

-go in your folder and open the file html and you can see the web site with
+go to your folder and open the html file and you can see the website with it.

 or open with your editor

 ### On your web browser

-On my git page you have a link for have acces of my portfolio deployed
+On my git page you have a link to my portfolio.

-## How i deployed my portfolio
+### How I deployed my portfolio

-For deployed my portfolio i use vercel on
+I deployed my portfolio with Vercel.
-Vercel is a app that optimise my code and deployed after that i have a second application , this second application named imgbot , this application optimise my image and give to my web site less time to loading all image and text
+Vercel is an application that optimizes my code and then deploys it.
+There is a second application, this second application is called imgbot, this application optimizes my images and allows my website less time to load all the images and text.

-## How i put my portfolio in github
+## How I put my portfolio in github

-For put my portfolio on my git hub, i open my terminal and with him i put all command for put my code on git hub
+To put my portfolio on my git hub, I have my terminal and with it I write all the commands to put my code on the git hub

 command use :